saurabhshri/saurabhshri.github.io/_posts/2017-07-12-google-summer-of-code-week-5-6-what-d-you-say.md

 mathjax: false
 featured: false
 comments: true
-title: 'Google Summer of Code, Week 5 & 6 : What'd You Say?👂'
+title: "Google Summer of Code, Week 5 & 6 : What'd You Say?\uD83D\uDC42"
-headline: GSoC With CCExtractor | Saurabh Shrivastava
-categories:
-  - GSoC
 description: >-
   Almost two weeks have passed since the first evaluations and my last blog post.
 This blog post lays down the summary of work I've done in past two weeks, and is the first time I am writing a combined blog post of more than one week.
-tags: >-
+categories:
+  - GSoC
-  gsoc open-source subtitles srt speech-recognition pocketsphinx asr weekly-updates
+tags: gsoc open-source subtitles speech-recognition pocketsphinx asr weekly-updates
 ---
 Almost two weeks have passed since the first evaluations and my last blog post.
 This blog post lays down the summary of work I've done in past two weeks, and is the first time I am writing a combined blog post of more than one week.